 Thanks for contacting me with a question.
-A question I might add that I am asked a lot!
+A question I might add is that I am asked a lot!

-On the other hand take a short distance front crawl sprint, over 50 or 100 meters.
+On the other hand, take a short distance front crawl sprint, over 50 or 100 meters.
 The legs kick with enormous speed and power to provide maximum propulsion and assistance to the arms.
 All energy is usually spent by the end of this short distance.

 Conclusion: fewer leg kicks equal energy saved - the energy you will need to swim longer.